 Early finisher activities for kindergarten and first grade.
-Paperless games and activities to keep students learning after center activities are complete or during extra time throughout the day!
+Fun activities to keep fast finishers learning after center activities are complete or during extra time throughout the day!

 Early Finisher Activities

 I am sure you would love to have a collection of perfectly timed activities in which all of your students complete their tasks at THE.
 EXACT.
 SAME.
 MOMENT… that is not reality.
-If you use any of my center activities, you know that some of them are never-ending, meaning they are never done.
-However, some centers do have a beginning, middle, and end.
-That is where early finisher activities come in!
+If you use any of my literacy or math centers, you know that some of them are never-ending, meaning they are never done.
+However, some center activities do have a beginning, middle, and end.
+That is where fast finisher activities come in!
+These are tasks that continue to provide learning opportunities for students who finish the assigned activity while the rest of the class may still be engaged in those never-ending centers.

 Dessert Tubs...
 AKA Early Finisher Activities